wsmd/github-profile-status/README.md

 Unfortunately, at the time of writing this, this feature is only available via the Github web interface, and it is not possible to update the profile status via the API.

-Therefore, I built this tool to set the status of my Github profile programmatically.
+Therefore, I built this tool to update the status of my Github profile programmatically.

 ## Installation